manoja328/voc_detection/README.md

 # voc_detection
-pytorch object detection for VOC dataset.
+pytorch FastRCNN for object detection for VOC dataset.

 Run: python train.py

-Before that put your dataset inside datasets/ folder.
+Put your dataset inside datasets/ folder.

+This uses precomputed edgeboxes ( or any other method) as region proposals